mrfixitpa/esp32-s3-box-3-ha-touch-dashboard/README.md

 # ESP32-S3-Box-3 Custom Voice Assistant Display

-This repository contains a **custom ESPHome package** for the **ESP32-S3-Box-3**, designed for use as a **Home Assistant Voice Assistant satellite**.
+This repository contains a **custom ESPHome package** for the **ESP32-S3-Box-3**, designed for use as a **Home Assistant Voice Assistant satellite** with a **stable, clean idle display and touch-friendly UI**.

-The goal of this project is to provide a **clean, minimal, and informative display** by removing unnecessary UI elements and adding useful, always-visible information when the device is idle.
+The goal of this project is to provide a **clean, minimal, and informative display** by removing unnecessary UI elements, improving stability, and presenting useful, always-visible information when the device is idle.

-> ✅ **Stable Release:**
+> ✅ **Current Stable Release:**
-> The features described below are part of the **v1.3.0 stable release**.
+> The features described below are part of the **v0.1.6 stable release**.

 ---